FelixKratz/SketchyBar/README.md

 # SketchyBar
-This is a rewrite of the spacebar project, which itself is a rewrite of the statusbar code from yabai.
+This is a rewrite of the spacebar project, which is a rewrite of the statusbar code from yabai.

 Features:
 * As many widgets as you like at any of the three positions: left, center, right